minsung-phy/minsung-phy/README.md

 ---

 ## 🔍 Research Interests
-- Obfuscation
-- Memory Tagging Extension (MTE)
-- Operating Systems
-- Memoization
-- Change Data Capture (CDC)
+- Logic and Algorithms for Software Verification
+- Modeling and Verification of Autonomous Cyber-Physical Agents
+- Automated Analysis of Safety-Critical AI Software

 ---